-The Company has access to £75 million revolving credit facility provided by Lloyds Bank plc, National Westminster Bank plc and Santander UK plc.
-This facility was amended and restated in October 2019 for a period of three years, with two 1 year extension options.
-During the year the Company exercised it's option to extend the expiry date by 1 year to October 2023.
+The Company has access to £100 million revolving credit facility provided by Barclays Bank plc, Lloyds Bank plc, HSBC UK Bank plc and Royal Bank of Canada.
+The Company entered into a new Facility Agreement in December 2021 for a period of three years, with two 1 year extension options.
 In addition, the Company has access to further short-term borrowing facilities provided by YEG and to a £19.0 million overdraft facility provided by Lloyds Bank plc, which is reviewed annually, these borrowings are repayable on demand.

-At 31 December 2020, the Company had available £94.0 million (2019: £94.0 million) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
+At 31 December 2021, the Company had available £119.0 million (2020: £94.0 million) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.